 A vast majority of security breaches are due to compromised credentials.
 Multi-factor authentication provides you with an additional layer of security.
 Ask your IT team to set up MFA, or enable this yourself.

 6. Turn Off File Sharing, if Turned On

 Often, we turn file sharing on and forget to revoke sharing afterwards.
 Unless file sharing is required by your employer, keeping this option off will decrease your exposure to online threats.
 This can be controlled at the router, as well as at the operating system level.

 These tips are a basic start to secure remote working.
-If you’re company is delivering data and applications through the cloud, it is essential your business is prepared.
+If your company is delivering data and applications through the cloud, it is essential your business is prepared.
 While public cloud providers do a great job securing cloud infrastructure, you are responsible for securing your data in the cloud.
 Our cloud security product, FuseSecure, is an all-in-one subscription service that takes care of all of your cloud security needs, including VPNs, firewalls and data encryption.